PrabuAppDev/llama-index/llama-index-agent.md

 ```

 <p style="font-size:20px; color: darkblue;"><strong>Response:</strong> Tire pressure should be checked monthly when the tires are cold.
-It's also advisable to check the pressure before long trips.
-Cold tires mean the vehicle has been parked for at least three hours or driven less than 1 mile.</p>
+This means the vehicle should have been parked for at least three hours or driven less than 1 mile (1.6 km) before checking the pressure.</p>